-1 in 6 men will experience sexual violence in their lifetime.
-Sexual violence isn’t about sex, it’s about power—exerting one’s will on another.
 This is Terry Crews’ story.
-Choosing to come forward can be the catalyst for courage that we need to demystify survivorhood.
-We are grateful for his bravery.
+And while 1 in 6 men experience sexual violence in their lifetime, it is a story that took courage to tell.
+Sexual violence isn’t just about sex, it’s about power – about exerting one’s will on another.
+Choosing to come forward is a way to defuse the power imbalance and begin the healing process.
+We are grateful for Terry’s bravery.